sikonn/changingmoments/themes/blowfish/README.md

 - Highly customisable configuration
 - Firebase integration to support dynamic data
 - Views count & like mechanism
-- Related articles
 - Multiple homepage layouts
-- Multiple authors
+- Support for multiple authors
-- Series of articles
+- Support for series of articles
-- Zen mode for article reading
 - Flexible with any content types, taxonomies and menus
-- Header and footer menus
-- Nested menus & sub-navigation menu
-- Multilingual content support including support for RTL languages
+- Multilingual content support inlcuding support for RTL languages
 - Ability to link to posts on third-party websites
-- Support for several shortcodes like Gallery, Timeline, GitHub cards, and Carousels
 - Buymeacoffee integration
 - Client-side site search powered by Fuse.js
 - Diagrams and visualisations using Mermaid